-- There may be error due to ageing of springs by which we may not get accurate result.
+- There may be an error due to the aging of springs by which we may not get accurate results.

 Series type Ohmmeter

-When there is no resistance to be measured, current drawn by the circuit will be maximum and the meter will show a deflection.
-By adjusting R2
+When there is no resistance to be measured, the current drawn by the circuit will be maximum and the meter will show a deflection.

-In this case also, the battery problem may arise which can be counteracted by adjusting the resistance.
+In this case, the battery problem may arise which can be counteracted by adjusting the resistance.
 The meter may have some error due to its repeated use also.